noec764/erpnext/docs/dooks/manufacturing/subcontracting.md

 > Note 1: Make sure that the “Rate” of processed Item is the processing rate (excluding the raw material rate).

-> Note 2: Dooks will automatically add the raw material rate for your valuation purpose when you receive the finished Item in your stock.
+> Note 2: Dokie will automatically add the raw material rate for your valuation purpose when you receive the finished Item in your stock.

-> Note 3: Dooks will automatically default the Reserve Warehouse in the PO from the BOM.
+> Note 3: Dokie will automatically default the Reserve Warehouse in the PO from the BOM.
 If not found in the BOM, it would default it from the default warehouse setup in the Item.